BASEBALL CARDS JOLIET IL

 During the boom years of the 1980s and 1990s, no city in Illinois had more avid collectors per capita than Joliet.
 Local card shows routinely drew hundreds of attendees and shops like Jim’s Baseball Cards were bustling on weekends.
 The rise of the internet also allowed Joliet collectors to connect with others worldwide through early message boards and auctions sites.
 Local stars like the famed “Cardboard Connection” website were launched by Joliet residents like Jeff Shepard.

-Read also: BEST TOPPS BASEBALL CARDS 2023
+Read also: MOST VALUABLE BASEBALL CARDS 92

 In the 2000s, Joliet saw the opening of larger national chains like Sportscards Plus and Hall of Fame Cards & Collectibles that catered to both casual fans and serious investors.
 The growth of online sales also led to the decline of many smaller local shops.
 However, Joliet’s strong baseball card culture has remained an integral part of the city’s identity into the 21st century.